What is Bonds Payable?

 How does Bonds Payable Work?

 A company issues IOU (“I owe you”.
 An IOU is a signed document acknowledging a debt.
-This issued IOU is bought by the investors in lieu of cash.
-In simple terms, the company is borrowing money from the investors by issuing them a legal document that states that the investors would get paid the full amount with the interest in due time.
+The investors buy this issued IOU in lieu of cash.
+In simple terms, the company is borrowing money from the investors by issuing them a legal document that states that the investors would get paid the full amount with interest in due time.

 Two things that we need to pay heed to do in the case of bonds payable –